OneFolderApp/OneFolder/prompt.md

 This app is made in React, MobX, Dixie.js (more on this later) and indexDb.
 And it works very well.

-Yesterday I started a fork to do a experiment, is weird so hear me out:
+But we we started a fork a couple days ago, to try a Proof-of-concept, is weird so hear me out:

 Many users are syncing files via Google Drive, Dropbox and others.
-And the problem is that even if the tags are writen in the image metadata itself, for performance reasonsn we don't read the image tags all the time, only at the beginning, we then rely only in the indexDB of the electron app.
+And the problem is that even if the tags are writen in the image metadata itself, for performance reasons we don't read the image tags all the time, only at the beginning, we then rely only in the indexDB of the electron app.

 So when 2 computers sync via this solutions, the tags don't get refreshed bc each local indexDB doesn't know it needs to refresh.
 I don't know if you understand the problem, please ask if is not clear.

 We could make a stronger file metadata sync with the db, where it watches for files changed.
-But we want to add support for files that don't have metadata, so the only option we have left is to finde a smarth way to sync this two indexDB on each computer.
+But we want to add support for files that don't have metadata, so the only option we have left is to finde a smart way to sync this two indexDB on each computer.
 Again, if you don't get it just ask, all the question you may need.

 Here is my plan: using CRDTs (Conflict-free Replicated Data Types) to sync those two databases.

-The complicated part is that the sync method has to be google drive, it can't be a http server.
+The complicated part is that the sync method has to be Google Drive (the transport Layer), it can't be a http server.

 So my plan is that inside of the .onefolder folder, each user has a history of changes, and we sync those databases on each client.

-A full example with xavier and antoine syncing via google drive the same folder:
+A full example with xavier and antoine syncing via Google Drive the same folder:

 ```
 photo.png